- You Are Here:

 Clothing, Shoes and Textiles

 Don’t place your clothing, shoes or textiles in the trash!
 Rather, recycle them and keep them out of the landfill.
 You can donate items to a charity of your choice, use the Simple Recycling curbside textile recycling service or take items to a Kane County recycling event or drop-off location.

 Clothing and textiles are 100% recyclable, but 85% still ends up in landfills.
-Simple Recycling makes it SIMPLE to recycle these materials through its innovative curbside municipal curbside recycling program.
+Simple Recycling makes it SIMPLE to recycle these materials through its innovative home collection recycling program.

-This service collects many categories of items that aren’t recyclable through your regular curbside recycling program; things like clothing, shoes, small appliances, lamps, and more.
-View the full list of possible (and not possible) items here.
+This service collects many categories of items that aren’t recyclable through your regular curbside recycling program, including:

 Kane County Drop-Off Options